kubernetes/kubernetes/docs/getting-started-guides/juju.md

 launch a curses based configuration utility allowing you to select your cloud provider and enter the proper access credentials.

-Next it will deploy the kubernetes master, etcd, 2 minions with flannel based Software Defined Networking.
+Next it will deploy the kubernetes master, etcd, 2 nodes with flannel based Software Defined Networking.